apostergiou/idiomatic-ruby/closures/README.md

 This lets us assign them to variables, call methods on them and they can also return self.

+- Blocks are not objects

+Blocks are tuned to be performant.
+They neither have a callable interface nor they respond to any methods.

 - You can pass multiple procs to methods but only one block

 ## Differences between Procs and Lambdas